mkelleher921/docs-product/01-Culture/03-Communication.md

 Product manager’s goal for this meeting is to have sign off from Engineering on what needs to be built, as well as confirmation of how it will be built and a ballpark estimation for when.

+## With Stakeholders

+Requirements gathering is used to gather team stakeholder goals and non negotiables for each product on the PM’s product area roadmap

+PM is responsible for managing each stakeholder’s requirements as well as expectations for final product features based on the best fit from all stakeholders involved

+These should be used where needed, but should always have accountable goals attached

+PMs can structure this meeting however they see fit, but PM’s goal for this meeting should be to gather needed info to put together the ‘What’ and the ‘Why’, and also core components for each product they build

+PMs should have quarterly meetings that can be structured however the PM sees fit with their highest level area’s stakeholders to ensure the product area encompasses each team’s goals and needs for the business

+The goal of this meeting is to get accountable sign off on the upcoming products in the area’s pipeline, and also give stakeholders visibility to how each product supports or does not support their team’s goals